NotNadav/sirpan666/README.md

 - 💼 I'm currently learning computer science in my school
 - 🥡 I'm looking to share my projects with everyone
-- 🎌 Fun fact: I really love anime and japanese cloture
+- 🎌 Fun fact: I really love anime and japanese colture as well as video games

 ### Languages and Tools: